TeleSoft logo

 PRI is used on a T1/E1/J1, and is often called "WAN protocol software", or "T1/E1/J1 signaling software" (as appropriate, often people are more specific and say "T1 signaling software" "E1 signaling software" or "J1 signaling software".)

 Narrowband ISDN (N-ISDN) also two major Physical interfaces--the two B channel Basic Rate Interface (BRI) and the 23, 24 or 30 channel Primary Rate Interface (PRI).
 T1 lines may be channelized into 24 DS0 channels, one of which is used for the D channel (the signaling channel).
 Non-Facilities Associated Signaling (NFAS) allows two or more T1 PRI lines to share a single D channel (this is especially useful on a T3, which can be channelized into 28 virtual T1 lines.)
 E1 lines may be channelized into 32 DS0 channels, one of which is used for synchronization, one is used as the D channel (i.e. signaling channel) and the other 30 are used as bearer channels.
-TeleSoft provides software that implements an ISDN protocol stack that supports both Network and User sides of N-ISDN.
+A good ISDN stack provides software that implements both Network and User sides of N-ISDN.

 This Software is often called: